Parse Server Firebase Alternative for China | AppInChina

 Firebase is a popular unified platform from Google for building iOS, Android, and web applications.
 Unfortunately, because most Google services are inaccessible behind the Great Firewall of China, developers releasing apps or games in Mainland China require an alternative backend platform.

 Apps depending on Firebase simply will not work reliably in Mainland China and on Chinese devices and computers.
-Luckily, there is an alternative: Your own Parse Server in China.
+Luckily, there is a Firebase alternative: Your own Parse Server in China.

 What is a Parse Server?